-Nursing is one of those rare professions that in addition to knowledge and skills requires all the best qualities you would look for in a friend.
+Nursing is one of those rare professions that, in addition to knowledge and skills, requires all the best qualities you would look for in a friend.
 Because nurses come into close physical and emotional contact with their patients, honesty, empathy, reliability and patience are important characteristics within the profession.
-While nursing may be challenging, it is not difficult to forge a successful career if you hold true to a few basic tenets.
+Nursing may be challenging, but with the advanced training and credentials a Registered Nurse to Bachelor of Science in Nursing (RN to BSN) program can provide, it is not difficult to forge a successful career if you hold true to a few basic tenets.

 Many jobs emphasize the importance of punctuality and reliability.
-Nurses, however, have people's lives in their hands.
-Nurses who reliably see to their responsibilities in a timely fashion benefit their patients and coworkers, and they reduce the likelihood of hospital error.
-Managers and executives recognize dependable nurses, and they create opportunities for advancement that can develop a career.
+Nurses, however, have people’s lives in their hands.
+Nurses who reliably see to their responsibilities in a timely fashion benefit their patients and coworkers and reduce the likelihood of hospital error.
+Managers and executives recognize dependable nurses and create opportunities for advancement that can develop a career.

 Put Others First